abraxas0001/CLI-Tg-Account-Homies/README.md

 - Basic command-line knowledge

 **Use this method if you want to:**
-- Run the client on your own computer
+- Create your own session from scratch
-- Use CLI commands or local web interface
+- Learn the technical setup process
-- Have full control over the session
+- Have full control over configuration
-- Automate tasks with scripts
+- Understand how Telegram authentication works

+**When you need this:**
+- Admin didn't provide pre-configured files
+- Your session expired or was deleted
+- You want to set up on multiple devices
+- You prefer doing technical setup yourself

 ---

-## 📖 Complete Setup Guide (Method 2 - CLI/Web)
+## 📖 Complete Setup Guide (Method 2 - Manual Login)

-> ⚠️ **New users: Try Method 1 first!** It's much easier.
-Only use this method if you need local CLI/Web access.
+> ⚠️ **Most users should use Method 1 (pre-configured files)!** Only use this if you want to create your own session from scratch or if the session expires.

+> 💡 **When do you need this?** Only if:
+> - Admin didn't provide session files
+> - Your `.session` file was deleted or expired
+> - You want to understand the technical login process

-Follow these steps carefully to set up the client on your machine:
+Follow these steps carefully to manually create a new session:

 ### **Step 1: Contact Admin for Credentials**